moochee/moochee/README.md

 - Start the server: `npm start`
 - Push the app to CF: `cf push`

-Besides Node.js, no extra tools are needed.
+Besides Node.js, no extra tools are needed, cause big toolchains suck.